Osteoarthritis, Osteoporosis and Arthritis: What Are the Differences?

 Although they can affect anyone, a curious fact about degenerative diseases like arthritis, osteoarthritis, and osteoporosis is that they usually affect women more.
 Learn about the differences between them and how to help prevent them!

 Arthritis, osteoarthritis, and osteoporosis are not the same thing.
-Anyone who suffers from these conditions already knows this well.
+Anyone who suffers from any of them already knows this well.
 However, it’s easy for others to confuse the terms.
 All of them are related to your bones, but each condition has specific causes and ways to treat them.

 In today’s article, we want to explain the difference between these three conditions so that you’ll understand them a little more.
 Identifying what is the condition is the first step to know how to treat it properly and ease your pain.

 Osteoarthritis, the most common

-Remember that cartilage is a tissue that covers the ends of your bones.
+Also, remember that cartilage is a tissue that covers the ends of your bones.
 It helps them to move without touching each other.
-However, the pain usually subsides when the person lies down or is at rest.
+When your cartilage loses its strength or quality, this can cause friction, pain, and swelling.

 Osteoarthritis is very common in the hips, knees, and ankles (any place that supports the weight of the body).
 Unfortunately, as we mentioned before, there is no medication for this condition.
-While you can slow down the progression of the disease, but you cannot stop it.
+You can slow down the progression of the disease, but you cannot stop it.

 Arthritis can have a variety of origins:

 - Immune system: Your immune system may attack your synovial membranes (the layer of tissue that lines the insides of your joints).
 In this case, it’s crucial for your doctor to identify the disease that might be hurting your bones.

 - Also, a build up of crystals from uric acid can lead to arthritis.
 To prevent this, make sure to follow a healthy diet.

 In other words, with time you stop forming new tissue that is strong.
 Over time, you lose bone density, which increases your risk of fractures.
 With osteoporosis, the bones become more porous, especially around the wrists, hips, and vertebrae.
 This makes them much weaker and prone to injuries.

 To treat this disease, supplements that are rich in calcium and vitamin C will help you.
 If your doctor recommends it, bisphosphonates are very helpful for allowing calcium to penetrate into the bone tissue and help it regenerate.